Revised May, 2017

 Notably, the FY 2017 CRE was based on an optimistic projection of baseline growth from FY 2016.
 (For more details, see MassBudget Preview of the FY 2017 Budget.)
-This baseline FY 2017 CRE ($27.181 billion) represents 5.55 percent growth above the upwardly revised FY 2016 CRE and 6.68 percent growth above the original FY 2016 CRE. (“Baseline” estimates seek to remove from consideration changes in tax law and other non-economic confounding factors affecting anticipated revenue collections, thus allowing for a clearer view of expected revenue growth due to the underlying fundamentals of the state economy.)
-Both of these FY 2016 estimates (the original and the revised estimate) themselves now appear to have been overly optimistic—current projections are that FY 2016 collection totals will fall $350 million to $450 million below the revised FY 2016 estimate of $25.751 billion.
+The baseline FY 2017 CRE ($27.181 billion, instead of $26.860 billion) requires 6.1 percent growth above the revenue estimate upon which the FY 2016 GAA was based ($25.611 billion, including impact of tax initiatives).
+The actual FY 2017 CRE ($26.860 billion) itself requires a less aggressive--but still strong--actual revenue growth of 4.9 percent from the FY 2016 GAA revenue estimate ($25.611 billion). (“Baseline” estimates seek to remove from consideration changes in tax law and other non-economic confounding factors affecting anticipated revenue collections, thus allowing for a clearer view of expected revenue growth due to the underlying fundamentals of the state economy.)
+The FY 2016 estimates (both the original and the revised estimate) themselves now appear to have been overly optimistic—current projections are that FY 2016 collection totals will fall $350 million to $450 million below the revised FY 2016 estimate of $25.751 billion.

 To close this large gap in the FY 2017 budget ($750 million) during eleventh-hour negotiations, House and Senate conferees employed a variety of budget balancing strategies.
 The table below lists the new revenue-related budget balancing strategies and is followed by brief bullet points describing each strategy (for more detailed discussions of these and other strategies used in the Legislature’s FY 2017 budget, see the Tax Revenues, Non-Tax Revenues, and Other Budget-Balancing Strategies sections, below):